reflexdemon/angular-multi-proxy/README.md

 ## Conclusion

 In a real world nobody will be having configurations to completly different type of services.
-Since this was a demo and wanted to show that is is very poosible to setup configuration to completly different services, I had used this.
-For a realworld problem when we want to have different configuration for different evnironmenrs like, `DEV`, `QA`, `UAT`, `STAGE`, etc, it is very easy to add such configurations and use them in your projects.
+Since this was a demo and wanted to show that is very poosible to setup configuration to completly different services, I had used this.
+For a realworld problem when we want to have different configuration for different evnironments like, `DEV`, `QA`, `UAT`, `STAGE`, etc, it is very easy to add such configurations and use them in your projects.

 If you have any feedback on this please open a issue and I will get back to you.